victorfeitosa/phone-case-maker/README.md

 * Free SVG stickers
 * Lots of coffee

+## How to run it locally 🕹
+* This test still uses Yarn as it's package manager
+* Run `yarn` to install all the dependencies
+* Run `npm run dev-start` to build the project and serve it

 ## Images Attribution 📷️
 * SVG Stickers - Summer set (<a href="http://www.freepik.com">Designed by rawpixel.com / Freepik</a>)
 * SVG Stickers - Cute set (<a href="http://www.freepik.com">Designed by Freepik</a>)